atugman/Cloud-Innovation-Summit-Docker/codelab.md

 - Goal ID: 3000441
 - Goal ID: 3000445

-Goal 3000107: Notice that this goal is now passing, indicated by the green ID banner and the green check mark next to the individual COS bucket.
+**Goal 3000107**: Notice that this goal is now passing, indicated by the green ID banner and the green check mark next to the individual COS bucket.
 SCC was able to see that only our IP address is allowed to access this bucket, which is a great security measure to have in place.
 We’ve passed this goal!

 ![alt-text-here](assets/1-67.png)

-Goal 3000441: Similarly, after updating our ACL, our SCC scan picked up on our new configuration.
+**Goal 3000441**: Similarly, after updating our ACL, our SCC scan picked up on our new configuration.
 It knows that we are only allowing access into our VPC from our machine!

 ![alt-text-here](assets/1-68.png)

-Goal 3000445: Lastly, we passed this goal as well!
+**Goal 3000445**: Lastly, we passed this goal as well!
 SCC is much happier with our security group after restricting access to only our machine, as opposed to leaving it accessible by the entire internet.

 ![alt-text-here](assets/1-69.png)